-How to move around in Budapest fast, safe and green
+How to move around in Budapest fast, safe and green in 2023

 If you are like me and you prefer to walk or take public transport while travelling you are at the right place.
 In this article I’ll tell you the basics about getting around in Budapest.